AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    [Get File](assets/base-screens-weretail-runuiapps-001-snapshot.zip)

    [Get File](assets/base-screens-weretail-runuicontent-001-snapshot.zip)
-   **Optionally** if working with Eclipse or another IDE download the below source package.
+   **Optionally** If working with Eclipse or another IDE, download the below source package.
 Deploy the project to a local AEM instance by using the Maven command:

    **`mvn -PautoInstallPackage clean install`**